-Once operating from the sidelines, today minority groups are vocal and valuable top consumers.
-Diversity association subsets like the LGBT community and racial minorities are bonded by an insider inclusiveness and understanding that draws them to what AdWeek calls “must-attend… conferences, symposia, workshops, and events.”
+Once operating from the sidelines, today, minority groups are vocal and valuable, top consumers.
+Diversity association subsets like the LGBT community and racial minorities are bonded by insider inclusiveness and understanding that draws them to what AdWeek calls “must-attend… conferences, symposia, workshops, and events.”
 For this reason, minorities have become the newest major subset for group meetings and events and a key driver of hotel revenue.

-> To honor June as LGBT pride month, Knowland is focusing on minority power in the hotel industry.
+To honor June as LGBT pride month, Knowland focuses on minority power in the hotel industry.
 Here are the top takeaways for hoteliers to understand this trend of the emerging diversity market:

-> - Because these groups want to be well-represented, they are further dividing into splinter groups such as the National Asian Peace Officers’ Association and the Gay Peace Officers’ Association
+- Because these groups want to be well-represented, they are further divided into splinter groups such as the National Asian Peace Officers’ Association and the Gay Peace Officers’ Association

-> - Minority splinter groups are operating on national, regional, state, and local levels, meaning they hold both large and small events in varied locations
+- Minority splinter groups are operating on national, regional, state, and local levels, meaning they hold both large and small events in varied locations

 - Many of these groups did not exist until recently, creating opportunities for hotels to provide great first-time experiences and promote future group brand loyalty

 How do you put this into action to engage with diversity groups and drive their business to your hotel?

 - Voice your own beliefs and opinion.
 In order to relate to these groups, you have to mean it.
 If you’re going to reach out to them, make it clear that you are aligning with their community and demonstrating your honest support.
 AdWeek offers great ideas such as running social media campaigns or adding a rainbow flag to your communication channels during Pride Month.